JJACKKS GENEALOGY

 The IGSI is dedicated to assisting members in genealogical research of Irish and Scots-Irish ancestry.
 We put members in touch with others researching the same surnames.
 Our extensive resources assist members looking for ancestors in both the North and South of Ireland.

-The General Register Office - Irish Republic
+The General Register Office - IRELAND

 The General Register Office (Oifig An Ard-Chláraitheora) is the central civil repository for records relating to Births, Deaths and Marriages in the Republic of Ireland.
 It is concerned with civil registration matters only, and does not engage in Genealogical/Family History research.
 Our records of marriages other than Roman Catholic marriages date back to 1st April 1845.
 Records of Births, Deaths and Roman Catholic Marriages date back to 1st January 1864.
 See also the Research Page on this site.